Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/README.md

 ### Initialize the SDK and set up tracking

-To initialize the SDK and set up tracking, see [Initialize the SDK and set up tracking](https://aep-sdks.gitbook.io/docs/getting-started/initialize-the-sdk).
+To initialize the SDK and set up tracking, see the[initialize the SDK and set up tracking tutorial](https://aep-sdks.gitbook.io/docs/getting-started/initialize-the-sdk).

 {% tabs %}
 {% tab title="Android" %}
 ### Set up in-app messaging

-{% hint style="info" %}
-Need help creating an in-app message using Adobe Campaign?
-For more information, see [Preparing and sending an In-App message](https://helpx.adobe.com/campaign/standard/channels/using/preparing-and-sending-an-in-app-message.html).
+To learn how to create an in-app message using Adobe Campaign, see the [tutorial on preparing and sending an in-app message](https://experienceleague.adobe.com/docs/campaign-standard/using/communication-channels/in-app-messaging/preparing-and-sending-an-in-app-message.html).
-{% endhint %}

 {% hint style="warning" %}
 If you are developing an Android application, to correctly display fullscreen in-app messages, add the Campaign Standard extension's `FullscreenMessageActivity` to your AndroidManifest.xml file: